mmicire/nyt2png/README.md

 ***

-## Configure the Web server for the New York Times page
+## Configure the web server for the New York Times page

 First install the tools
 ```